igmmgi/EegFun.jl/docs/src/demos/biosemi_import.md

 # BioSemi Import

-# BioSemi Import

-# BioSemi Import

-This demo demonstrates importing BioSemi BDF files into EegFun.jl, covering the complete workflow from raw data loading through preprocessing and visualization.
+This demo demonstrates importing BioSemi BDF files into EegFun.jl.

 ### What is BioSemi BDF Format?